AungKyawMoe19/CollegeApp/README.md

-This is sample CollegeApp API written by Dot Net Core Web Api.
+This is sample CollegeApp API written by Dot Net Core Web API.